selfoluap/Software-Containerization/README.md

 kubectl auth can-i get configmaps --as <gcloud-user-email>
 ```

-Show how to scale the application horizontally

-Change the replicaCount to 5 in values.yaml and version to 0.1.1 in charts.yaml
+Changing values in the Chart example: change the replicaCount to 5 in values.yaml and version to 0.1.1 in charts.yaml
 ```
-helm upgrade software-containerization software-containerization-0.1.1.tgz
+helm upgrade software-containerization software-containerization-0.1.1.tgz helm upgrade --install software-containerization -f software-containerization-values.yaml software-containerization-0.1.1.tgz --set software-containerization.backend-deployment.replicaCount=5
 ```

-Show how you re-build the application after a source code change (1 point):
+After a source code change, the application can be rebuilt with the following:

 ```
 docker build . -t gcr.io/diesel-dominion-375713/frontend:v2